 You’d be surprised at the number of common-sense property improvements you can make at your rental asset, to instantly enhance security.
 Some of the most common, affordable and effective include:

-•Purchase locking windows: Some provinces and municipalities require you to install locking windows.
+Some provinces and municipalities require you to install locking windows.
 Even if it’s not a legal necessity in your province, there are many benefits associated with locking windows you should not overlook.
 Even when broken, locking windows make it more difficult for would-be thieves to enter.
 Installing locking windows on your rental asset will help you keep your investment safer, as well as the tenants inside it.

-•Install outdoor lighting: Thieves and burglars love low lighting.
+Thieves and burglars love low lighting.
 If there are any areas of your property drenched in darkness in the evening, these areas are much more likely to attract unwanted attention.
 Installing outdoor flood lighting can help you ensure your property is less attractive to thieves and burglars, and provide your residents with a sense of safety and security.

-•Purchase a security system: Another surefire way to elevate the security of your rental property is investing in a high-quality security system.
+Another surefire way to elevate the security of your rental property is investing in a high-quality security system.
 Many people may scoff at the idea of installing a security system at their rental property.
 However, it’s often the most effective way to ensure your property is safe and secure.
 Most security systems connect to police departments, ensuring a rapid response to possible triggers.

 Working with tenants toward security

-In addition to upgrades at the property, you can also encourage your tenants to make small behavioral changes to promote better security.
+In addition to upgrades at the property, you can also encourage your tenants to make small behavioural changes to promote better security.
 Here are some of the things you can do to encourage better security practices among your tenant population:

-•Consider interior cameras and alarms: While it would be an invasion of privacy for you to install cameras or alarms inside the units of your renters, you can encourage them to install internal security systems of their own volition.
+While it would be an invasion of privacy for you to install cameras or alarms inside the units of your renters, you can encourage them to install internal security systems of their own volition.
 There are many types of smart security systems specially designed for apartment dwellers that may suit your resident population.